30 days daily meditation challenge

 Turbulent minds and over-thinkers

 To put things into context, I have a very turbulent mind.
 I realised it even more after my daily meditation challenge.
 I read somewhere and don’t quote me on this, that women’s brains in general are more active than men’s.
 Hence our capacity of multitasking.
-Since we work together now, I am a little bit jealous of my husband, he takes on one task at a time and focus on it until it’s done and do nothing else than that.
+And since we are working together now, I am a little bit jealous of my husband, he takes on one task at a time and focus on it until it’s done and do nothing else than that.
 Ok, the nature of our jobs are different, and blogging is definitely a multitasking world: you need to think about SEO, social media strategy, write, promote, engage, create, edit, pitch, continuously learn new skills… and so on.
 But I must admit that I’ve always find it hard to focus on one task.

 I typically have the “browser with too many tabs open” syndrom, and please tell me that I’m not the only one.

-Even in my time off… (even though I don’t know what that is since I work for myself) my mind is never at ease.
+Even in my time off… (though I don’t know what that is since I work for myself) my mind is never at ease.
 I typically have the “browser with too many tabs open” syndrom, and please tell me that I’m not the only one.
 Not necessarily negative or stressful thoughts, but too many layers of thoughts nonetheless.
 During meditation, I noticed that those thoughts work in a layering pattern, and some were louder than the others:

-▲ A layer focusing on what I am currently doing: working, reading, watching a movie, cooking, having a conversation… This layer can be more or less loud depending on how many space the other layers are taking.
+▲ A layer focusing on what I am currently doing: working, reading, watching a movie, cooking, having a conversation… This layer can be more or less loud depending on how much space the other layers are taking.
 And this layer is what defines how strong is my focus.

 ▲ A layer of to dos: this one can bring anxiety, as it takes me out of the present time and worry/be excited about things to come, or things that I have to do later.
 This layer is the one that I work on the most!